 In India, recreational marijuana, called "ganja," has been grown to perfection since 2000 BCE.
 Cannabis indica does not grow as tall as cannabis sativa and has thicker stalks, and its side stalks spread out further requiring more room between plants.
 Cannabis indica is not a good species of cannabis from which to harvest fibers or from which to extract CBD.

 In India, recreational marijuana called "ganja" has been grown to perfection since 2000 BCE.

 Today, the distinction between cannabis sativa and cannabis indica is not as great.
 Medical marijuana dispensaries sell cannabis sativa strains high in THC, and there are a number of cannabis sativa-indica hybrids.

 Legendary Chinese Emperor Shen-Nung wrote of the medical benefits of cannabis.

 Hemp is one of the first plants cultivated by man.
 Its use dates from the Neolithic Age in China, and its leaves have been pictured on Chinese pottery dating from 5000 BCE.
-In 2737 BCE, Legendary Chinese Emperor Shen-Nung wrote of the medical benefits of cannabis.
-Traditional Chinese medicine lists cannabis as one of the "50 fundamental herbs."
+In 2737 BCE, Legendary Chinese Emperor Shen-Nung wrote of the medical benefits of cannabis in an Assyrian tablet, and traditional Chinese medicine lists cannabis as one of the “50 fundamental herbs."

 The Ebers Papyrus dates from 1550 BCE.